Borderline1/WhiteBoardApp/README.md

 # SVG BOARD

-Savage board is a collaborative whiteboard app allows groups of people to join a room by name and draw together!
+SVG board is a collaborative whiteboard app allows groups of people to join a room by name and draw together!

 ## Start